 It could be fair to say that this was revolutionary.

-Now your content authoring system could power mobile apps, complicated single page applications and provide incredible user interfaces, without having to use middleware.
+Now your content authoring system could power mobile apps, and complicated single-page applications and provide incredible user interfaces, without having to use middleware.

-With the separation of front-end and back-end, the bottleneck is gone at last!
+With the separation of the front-end and back-end, the bottleneck is gone at last!

-The next step was to look at headless.
+The next step was to look at the headless.